 Playing against adult teams is certainly a learning experience.
 It doesn’t go quite as far as what Mark and Karpol were talking about, though.
 They meant having youth and adult players together on the same team.
 I actually saw a mixture of that when I coached in England.
 Some teams playing in the National League and in the South West Regional league had squads totally comprised of Juniors aged players.
 At the same time, however, there were adult teams that included Juniors players.

 Stepping up the levels of play, in Germany I saw a high school aged player in the SC Potsdam squad when I was on my 10-day visiting coach stint there.
-The team that won the Swedish Elitserie on the women’s side the last two seasons (Engelholm) featured a player who was only 15/16.
+The team that won the Swedish Elitserie on the women’s side the season I coached there (Engelholm) featured a player who was only 15/16.

 Certainly, we see teenagers in professional teams in other sports.
 Soccer is an obvious example.
 I am a supporter of the New England Revolution.
 Diego Fagundez started playing in their first team when he was 15.
 England’s Wayne Rooney famously got his start with Everton in the Premier League – one of the best leagues in the world – when he was only 15 or 16.